Autumn is a time for changing leaves, crisp air, and delicious delights. Who can say no to an apple cider donut?

 When carving pumpkins, you can let your little one’s imagination take the helm, or follow directions for several easy designs.
 And, when you have the perfect pumpkin, celebrate with a series of perfect autumn pictures!

-To that end, dress your little lady in the color of the season - orange!
-This orange ruffled poplin dress is a perfect match for any pumpkin picture!
+To that end, dress your little lady in the color of the season - red!
+This red checked tiered dress is a perfect match for any autumnal picture!

 This creative take on the scary pumpkin has your main gourde eating a miniature version it itself!
 Scary and cute at the same time!

 And, if your little one loves Ella from Frozen…

 In terms of finding everything about fall that you love in one place, there’s no better bet than an old-fashioned fall festival.